Course guide of Mechanics and Waves (2671122)

 Ordinary assessment session

-CONTINUOUS ASSESSMENT will be carried out through informal follow-up controls in class, a written test at the end of the first semester and a final knowledge test, with theoretical-practical questions and problems.
-In case of obtaining a minimum grade of 4 or higher (out of 10) in the written test at the end of the first semester, the student may not be examined for the corresponding subject in the final exam of the ordinary call.
 The resolution of the short written tests and the participation, preparation and exhibition of works will also be conveniently valued.
 In the case of continuous assessment, attendance at theoretical and problem classes is voluntary, but attendance at all practical laboratory sessions and delivery of all technical reports are mandatory.
-In case of unjustified absence on the part of the student, they will be evaluated in a similar way to the students who receive the single final evaluation.
+In addition to the submission of lab reports, individual interviews with students will be conducted at the end of each semester.
+In the event of an unexcused absence from practical sessions by the student, they will be assessed in a similar manner to students opting for the single final evaluation.

 In CONTINUOUS ASSESSMENT the final grade will respond to the following scale: